sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 ### V0.0.3
 * Updated the materials on the store background to get cloned at runtime from other UI elements that way when its dark the panel will be dark etc
 * Fixed reported errors on the menu patch

+### V0.0.4
+* Made it fail gracefully if you put a bad entry in the YML
+* Made SellSFX play random instead of all at once
+* TODO: Tie SFX into audio mixer global group